stvedt/photography-101-presentation/frontend/markdown/main.md

 ### Aperture

-A shutter controls how long the film/digital sensor is exposed to light.
+The Aperture controls how much light passes through the lens.

 - Adjustable in the lens
 - Size of the hole which light travels through.